-NOTICE: For Tool Changers with a control/signal module and air/valve adapters with a double solenoid valve, turn the unlatch output ON and turn the latch output OFF.
-For Tool Changers with a control/signal module and air/valve adapters with a single solenoid valve, turn the unlatch output ON.
+NOTICE: For Tool Changers with a control/signal module and air/valve adapters with a double solenoid valve, turn the Unlatch output ON and turn the Latch output OFF.
+For Tool Changers with a control/signal module and air/valve adapters with a single solenoid valve, turn the Unlatch output ON.

-CAUTION: This Tool Changer may be equipped with a tool stand Interlock (TSI) feature that physically breaks the unlatch solenoid circuit.
-Proper use of the TSI prevents unwanted unlock software commands from being recognized until the circuit is made.
+CAUTION: This Tool Changer may be equipped with a tool stand Interlock (TSI) feature that physically breaks the Unlatch solenoid circuit.
+Proper use of the TSI prevents unwanted Unlock software commands from being recognized until the circuit is made.
 Make sure the Tool Changer is positioned properly to trip actuate the TSI switch when the Tool is in the tool stand.

-3. The unlock signal should read "on" (true) and the lock signal should read "off" (false).
+3. A sufficient delay must be programmed between unlocking valve actuation and robot motion so that the unlocking process is complete before moving the robot.
+If equipped with lock and unlock sensors, the Unlock signal should read "on" (true) and the Lock signal should read "off" (false).
 Any other condition indicates a problem and the robot program should be halted.
-Once the lock and unlock signals in the proper state, the Master plate may be moved away from the Tool plate in the axial direction.
+Once the Lock and Unlock signals in the proper state, the Master plate may be moved away from the Tool plate in the axial direction.